ebcoop/rulesandpolicies/Rules.md

 2. Forfeited shares must be cancelled.

-#### 23 Forfeited sharesâ€”liability of members
+#### 23 Forfeited shares—liability of members

-1. A person whose shares have been forfeited under these rules or the law stops being a member.
+1. A person whose shares have been forfeited under these rules or the Law stops being a member.
 The person nevertheless remains liable to pay to the co-operative all amounts that are (as at the date of forfeiture) payable by them to the co-operative for the shares.

 2. A statutory declaration in writing by a director, the chief executive officer or secretary of the co-operative stating that a share in the co-operative has been forfeited and cancelled on a date stated in the declaration, is proof of that fact as against all persons claiming to be entitled to the share.